smapiot/piral/docs/tutorials/26-multiple-app-shell.md

 ### Handling Shared Dependencies

 Besides the typing aspect you'll also need to take care shared dependencies.
-If your pilet's *package.json* contains a (filled) `peerDependencies` section then some assumptions about the app shell are already done.
+If your pilet's *package.json* contains a (filled) `peerDependencies` section or a (filled) `inherit` section of an `importmap` then some assumptions about the app shell are already done.

 There are now two extreme ways you can take:

 1. Make all `peerDependencies` normal `dependencies`, i.e., do not use shared dependencies at all.
-2. Move all `peerDependencies` to an `importmap`, i.e., make them implicitly shared if possible.
+2. Move all `peerDependencies` to `imports` of an `importmap`, i.e., make them implicitly shared if possible.

+For this kind of scenario you should not use `inherit` of an `importmap`.

 There is also a combination between (1) and (2) where some shared dependencies are put into `dependencies` and others are put into the `importmap`.
 Usually, this is the best way.
 Considering things like `react` are presumably shared and would not behave nicely if not shared, this also brings some advantages.